Description

 Risk and Exploitability

-The CVSS score is not disclosed in the available data, and no EPSS value is provided, so the likelihood of exploitation remains uncertain.
+The CVSS score is 7.0, indicating high severity, and the EPSS score is < 1%, which suggests a low current exploitation probability.
 The vulnerability is not listed in the CISA KEV catalog.
 Based on the description, the attack requires a local user with the ability to read and write the /sys/kernel/damon/memcg_path file, typically meaning root or a user with elevated rights.
 The race condition makes the issue exploitable when reads and writes are performed via separate open file descriptors, which is a common usage pattern.
-If successfully exploited, an attacker could corrupt kernel memory and potentially gain higher privileges or crash the system.
+If a successful attempt is made, it could lead to kernel memory corruption, potentially disrupting system operation or compromising system integrity.

 Remediation